submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

      NumGlobalIPs: 2
 ```

-5.In a Globalnet deployment, user wants a specific service to be made available to remote clusters.
+4. In a Globalnet deployment, user wants a specific service to be made available to remote clusters.
    For this, user can create a ClusterIP Service and export the Service.
 Globalnet will allocate a
    globalIP for ingress connectivity such that any external applications can connect to this Service.

 ```shell
   kubectl -n default create deployment nginx --image=nginxinc/nginx-unprivileged:stable-alpine